scalar-labs/scalar-kubernetes/docs/ConfigureScalarDL.md

 Note:

-* JDBC denotes all relational databases supported by Scalar DL such as
-  * MySQL, PostgreSQL, Oracle DB and SQL Server
+* JDBC denotes all relational databases supported by Scalar DL such as MySQL, PostgreSQL, Oracle Database, SQL Server, and Amazon Aurora.

 ## Create Kubernetes Secrets